 - Has there been new or additional information provided since this information was published?

 Double-check all your sources this way.
-Because this is a research paper, your writing is meaningless without other sources to back it up.
+Because this is a custom research paper, your writing is meaningless without other sources to back it up.

 Keep track of your credible sources!